Notice

 Trauma

 If a critical number of endothelial cells are lost, the cornea becomes swollen and cloudy.
 Medical treatment is not helpful.
-A corneal transplant operation is needed.
+You will need a corneal transplant.
 The other corneal layers, the stroma and outer epithelium, are most often healthy.
-Many patients needing corneal transplant surgery have problems only with the endothelial cells.
+Many patients needing corneal transplant have problems only with the endothelial cells.

 A standard corneal transplant consists of removing the entire cloudy cornea.
 It is replaced with a full thickness donor cornea which replaces all three layers of the cornea.

-The pro side of the traditional corneal transplant is it has a 90% success rate.
+The standard corneal transplant has a 90% success rate.
 The rate of rejection is only about 8%.
 It is easy to combine cataract extraction or glaucoma surgery.

 Problems in suturing the new cornea into place.